llvm-git-migration/llvm-project/llvm/docs/AMDGPUUsage.rst

      "amdgpu-sgpr-hazard-mem-wait-cull"      Enable insertion of SGPR hazard cull sequences before memory waits.
                                              Cull sequence reduces future hazard waits, but has a performance cost.
-                                             Attempt to amortize cost by overlaping with memory access.
+                                             Attempt to amortize cost by overlapping with memory accesses.

      "amdgpu-sgpr-hazard-mem-wait-cull-threshold"
                                              Sets the number of active SGPR hazards that must be present before